google/trillian-examples/witness/golang/omniwitness/README.md

 of the OmniWitness implementations will perform the same witnessing and distribution, unless the operator changes any of the configuration files in the `*_configs` directories here.

-This directory contains a dockerized implementation for a micro-services style deployment;
+The recommended way to deploy the OmniWitness is using the [monolith](monolith), which is a single executable that bundles all of the components.
+Alternatively, this directory contains a dockerized implementation for a micro-services style deployment;
 a container will be deployed for:
   * The core witness
   * Each of the feeder types (one for each of the config files in `./feeder_configs`)